 Your willingness to get out the door everyday is huge.

-You do that consistently and I promise you, you will be doing 60 minute runs and they will feel easier than the 10-minute jogs you did early in your build up.
+You do that consistently and I promise you, you will be doing 60 minute runs in no time.
+In addition, they will feel easier than the 10-minute jogs you did early in your build up.

 One Run At A Hard Pace

 It could be a ten minute run early on.
-You warmup for 2 and a half minutes, then run at a harder pace for 5 minutes, with a 2 and half minute cool-down.
+Then, warmup for 2 and a half minutes, run at a harder pace for 5 minutes.
+Cold down for 2 and half minutes.